nnehome/nnehome.github.io/docs/source/home/home.rst

 #. **Get the estimate.** Plug the real data moments into the neural net to obtain an estimate of :math:`\boldsymbol{\theta}`.

-The neural net can output "standard errors" in addition to point estimates.
-We establish that this neural net estimator (NNE) converges to limited-information Bayesian posterior when the number of training datasets L is sufficiently large.

 |

 Applicability